-Illuminating long-lived dark vector bosons via exotic Higgs decays at $\sqrt{s}=13\,{\rm TeV}$
+Illuminating long-lived dark vector bosons via exotic Higgs decays at $\sqrt{s}=13\,\text{TeV}$

-Tamer Elkafrawy,^{a,} Marcus Hohlmann,^{a} Teruki Kamon,^{b} Paul Padley,^{c} Hyunyong Kim,^{b} Mehdi Rahmani,^{a} and Sven Dildick^{c}
+Tamer Elkafrawy,^{a,} Marcus Hohlmann,^a Teruki Kamon,^b Paul Padley,^c Hyunyong Kim,^b Mehdi Rahmani,^a and Sven Dildick^c

-^aFlorida Institute of Technology, Melbourne, Florida USA ^bTexas A&M University, College Station, Texas USA ^cRice University, Houston, Texas USA E-mail: telkafrawy@fit.edu, tamer.elkafrawy@cern.ch, taelkafr@fnal.gov
+^a Florida Institute of Technology,

+Melbourne, Florida USA

+^b Texas A&M University,

+College Station, Texas USA

+^c Rice University,

+Houston, Texas USA

+E-mail: telkafrawy@fit.edu, tamer.elkafrawy@cern.ch, taelkafr@fnal.gov

-The possibility of producing a measurable long-lived dark Z boson, that is assumed to mix kinetically with the hypercharge gauge boson in Higgs decays and to be produced also in Higgs decays through Higgs-to-dark-Higgs mixing, at the Large Hadron Collider (LHC) is investigated.
+The possibility of producing a measurable long-lived dark Z boson, that is assumed to be produced either via its kinetic mixing with the hypercharge gauge boson or via mixing of the observed 125-GeV Higgs boson with the dark Higgs boson, called Higgs mixing, in Run 2 of the Large Hadron Collider (LHC) is investigated.
 Displaced dimuons in the final state are considered where each of the Z and the dark Z bosons decays directly to a dimuon.
-The total cross sections for the decay modes of interest as well as the decay widths and decay lengths are calculated to next-to-leading order (NLO) by using Monte Carlo (MC) simulation in the framework of MADGRAPH5_aMC@NLO and compared to the available analytical calculations to leading order (LO).
-The sensitivity of the LHC in Runs 2 and 3 to such searches is discussed.
+The Higgs production cross sections via gluon-gluon fusion at 13 TeV calculated to a combination of next-to-next-to-next-to-leading order with QCD corrections (N3LO QCD) and next-to-leading order with electroweak corrections (NLO EW) from the literature are used, while the branching fractions are calculated to NLO by using Monte Carlo simulation in the framework of Madgraph5_aMC@NLO and compared to the available analytical calculations to leading order (LO).
+Sensitivities of the LHC in Run 2 to such searches are discussed.